charlesDADI/Tweets-Angular-ElasticSearch/README.markdown

 	- `http://localhost:9200/_plugin/head/`

-3. Let's download some tweets on the target system
+3. Let's insert some tweets to your ES cluster
+	'cd /data'
+	'python getTweet.py' (Be sure ES is running!)

 4. `bower install`